 To start, begin in a plant position, then slide your feet back behind you and fold in half (bend your knee), actively working to get your head between your shoulders.

 From there move back into a plank position and hold for 10 seconds.

 Then gently allow your body to lower to the floor.

 Place your hands under your shoulders, straighten your feet out and push the upper part of your body up while exhaling.

 Straighten your shoulders out and bring your neck back as far as comfortable and try to look directly up at the ceiling.

 Reverse the directions to end back up in downward dog and repeat as needed.

-Most importantly, remember to take note of your breathing during these stretches!
+Most importantly, remember to take note of your breathing during these full body stretches!
 Breath deeply through your nose and out through your mouth as you move through these movements.
 These intentional breaths will help deliver oxygen throughout your body and relax your mind.